andrewbaisden/blog-posts/notes/How to use ESLint and Prettier for code analysis and formatting.md

 }
 ```

-Lastly run the code below to create some ignore files for ESLint and Prettier.
-They work just like a `.gitignore` file so whatever entries you have in there will be ignored so they wont get linted or formatted.
+Lastly, run the code below to create some ignore files for ESLint and Prettier.
+They work just like a `.gitignore` file so whatever entries you have in there will be ignored so they won't get linted or formatted.

 ```shell
 touch .prettierignore .eslintignore
 ```

-Just copy and past the same code into the `.prettierignore` and `.eslintignore` files.
+Just copy and paste the same code into the `.prettierignore` and `.eslintignore` files.

 ```shell
 node_modules